DarkRiftNetworking/DarkRift.Documentation/advanced/network_listeners.md

 </listener>
 ```
 ## Custom Network Listeners
 It is possible to create your own NetworkListeners in a very similar way to creating plugins.
 Instead of inheriting from Plugin you must inherit from NetworkListener.
-When a new client connects you should create an instance of a NetworkServerConnection which DarkRift will use to communicate with that client.
+When a new client connects you should create an instance of a NetworkServerConnection which %DarkRift will use to communicate with that client.

 **Note that it is assumed your NetworkListeners will be thread safe!**
 ```csharp